rojalator/session3/README.rst

 Quixote_ is a Python Web application framework.
-It comes with an in-memory session manager, which works but is incompatible with multi-process servers (SCGI, CGI, etc) ---  it also forgets the sessions when the Publisher quits.
-Session3_ solves these problems by providing a new session manager class and a simple back-end storage API. [#previousversion]_
+It comes with an in-memory session manager, which works but is incompatible with multi-process servers (SCGI, CGI, etc) ---  it also (by design) forgets the sessions when the Publisher quits.
+Session3_ providing a new session manager class and a simple back-end storage API to allow persistence for sessions. [#previousversion]_

 Session3 version 3.4.0 provides a fully functional [#limited]_ persistent storage back-end for use with Quixote 3.0.0 and above (also see Road-map_ below, for later version notes):-

 DirectorySessionStore_ (DirectorySessionStoreAPI_)
   Store each pickled session in a file in the designated directory.
 The